-We identified no eligible randomized controlled trials (RCTs) comparing vision screening with no screening.
-We included two fair-quality studies, one RCT and one prospective cohort study, enrolling children from the population-based Avon Longitudinal Study of Parents and Children (ALSPAC) project.
-The ALSPAC is a geographically defined birth cohort study enrolling 14,000 children (85% of those eligible) born in southwest England between April 1991 and December 1992.
-The RCT compared earlier intensive screening (before 3 years of age) with later one-time screening.
-The cohort study compared screening at age 3 years (specifically, at 37 months) with no preschool screening.
+We identified no eligible RCTs comparing vision screening with no screening.
+We included two fair-quality studies, one RCT^{74, 75} and one prospective cohort study,76 enrolling children from the population-based Avon Longitudinal Study of Parents and Children (ALSPAC) project.
+ALSPAC is a geographically defined birth cohort study enrolling 14,000 children (85% of those eligible) born in Southwest England between April 1991 and December 1992.74 The RCT compared earlier, intensive screening (before age 3 years) with later, one-time screening.
+The cohort study compared screening at age 3 years (specifically, at age 37 months) with no preschool screening.
 The included studies reported prevalence of amblyopia at age 7.5 years.
-Neither study evaluated school performance, function, or quality-of-life outcomes.
-The major methodological shortcoming in both studies was high attrition; in the RCT, 55 percent of children randomized did not attend the final examination at age 7.5 years and were excluded from analyses.
-Similarly, about half of children in the cohort did not have examination results at age 7.5 years available and were excluded from analyses.
-In addition, the method of randomization in the RCT was not adequate; children were randomized to the intervention or control group according to the last digit of the mother's day of birth.
+Neither study evaluated school performance, functioning, or quality of life outcomes.
+The major methodological shortcoming in both studies was high attrition; in the RCT, 55 percent of children randomized did not attend the final examination at age 7.5 years and were excluded from analyses.76 Similarly, about half of children in the cohort did not have examination results available at age 7.5 years and were excluded from analyses.76 In addition, the method of randomization in the RCT was not adequate; children were randomized to the intervention or control group according to the last digit of the mother's day of birth.^{74, 75}

-The RCT (N=3,490) was nested within the ALSPAC cohort and compared intensive orthoptist visual screening before age 3 years (at 8, 12, 18, 25, 31, and 37 months) with one-time orthoptist screening at age 37 months (Table 3).
-Eligible participants were those born in the last 6 months of the ALSPAC cohort who agreed to attend regular clinic exams; about half were female and 5 percent were nonwhite.
-Baseline data for amblyopia or amblyopia risk factors were not reported.
-The intervention screening examinations by the orthoptist consisted of a clinical examination, age-specific visual acuity testing, and cover-uncover testing.
-Children failing the acuity test or cover test in either group were referred to the hospital eye service for further evaluation and treatment.
-In addition, children in both groups were offered what was considered usual care in terms of surveillance for visual problems: (1) examination at age 8 months and 18 months by a health visitor (taking history, observing visual behavior, and using a cover test) with referrals if a problem was suspected and (2) visual screening at school entry (4 to 5 years) by a school nurse.
+The RCT (N=3,490) was nested within the ALSPAC cohort and compared intensive orthoptist visual screening before age 3 years (at 8, 12, 18, 25, 31, and 37 months) with one-time orthoptist screening at age 37 months (Table 3).^{74, 75} Eligible participants were those born in the last 6 months of the ALSPAC cohort whose parents agreed to attend regular clinic examinations; about half were female and 5 percent were nonwhite.74 Baseline data for amblyopia or amblyopia risk factors were not reported.
+The intervention screening examination by the orthoptist consisted of a clinical examination, age-specific visual acuity testing, and the cover-uncover test.
+Children with positive results on the visual acuity or cover-uncover test in either group were referred to the hospital eye service for further evaluation and treatment.
+In addition, children in both groups were offered what was considered usual care in terms of surveillance for visual problems: 1) examination at age 8 months and 18 months by a health visitor (taking history, observing visual behavior, and using a cover-uncover test), with referrals if a problem was suspected,74 and 2) visual screening at school entry (ages 4 to 5 years) by a school nurse.75